-45. The government intends to take action to ensure the financial soundness of the Malian Social Security Fund (CMSS), the public sector pension administrator, and the National Social Insurance Administration (INPS), which administers pensions, employee accident insurance, and family allowances for private-sector employees.
+51. The government intends to take action to ensure the financial soundness of the Malian Social Security Fund (CMSS), the public sector pension administrator, and the National Social Insurance Administration (INPS), which administers pensions, employee accident insurance, and family allowances for private-sector employees.
 According to the most recent available actuarial studies (2005 and 2010 for the CMSS, 2006 for the INPS), the deficits of both systems could each represent at least 1 percent of GDP in the near future.
-The government has commissioned new actuarial studies for both regimes (a draft report has already been prepared for CMSS), the results of which should be available by August 31, 2016.
+The government has commissioned new actuarial studies for both regimes (a draft report has already been prepared for CMSS).
+The results for the CMSS were available in August 2016.
+They show that the net deficit of CMSS was 0.03 percent of GDP in 2015, and the technical deficit (difference between contributions and pension payments) 0.5 percent of GDP The relevant recommendations of the study will be incorporated into a new Code under preparation, including increasing the state's contribution to make the CMSS autonomous.
+For the INPS, the selection of consulting company is the bid opening phase.